Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 4 Oktober 2024 08.50.56 UTC
+- WIB: Jumat, 4 Oktober 2024 09.54.44 UTC
-- WITA: Jumat, 4 Oktober 2024 09.50.56 UTC
+- WITA: Jumat, 4 Oktober 2024 10.54.44 UTC
-- WIT: Jumat, 4 Oktober 2024 10.50.56 UTC
+- WIT: Jumat, 4 Oktober 2024 11.54.44 UTC

 Kutipan Inspiratif:
-"Friendship is born at that moment when one person says to another: What!
-You too?
-I thought I was the only one."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: friendship
+Kategori: nature